Al-Farazdaq

 But he lived a lavish and prodigal life, his amorous verses led to his expulsion by the Caliph Marwan.
 Around that time he learned of the death of Ziyad and returned to Basra, where he secured the favor of Ziyad's successor Ubaydallah ibn Ziyad.
 Much of his poetry was now devoted to his matrimonial affairs.
 He had taken advantage of his position as guardian and married his second-degree cousin Nawar against her will.
 She sought help in vain from the court of Basra and from various tribes.
 All feared the poet's satires.
-At last, she fled to Mecca and appealed to the political contender to the Umayyads Abdallah ibn Zubayr, whom however succeeded in inducing her to consent to a confirmation of the marriage instead.
+At last, she fled to Mecca and appealed to the political contender to the Umayyads Abdallah ibn Zubayr, who however succeeded in inducing her to consent to a confirmation of the marriage instead.

 Quarrels soon arose again.
 Farazdaq took a second wife, and after her death a third to annoy Nawar.
 Finally, he consented to a divorce pronounced by Hasan al-Basri.
-Another subject occasioned a long series of verses, namely his feud with his rival Jarir and his tribe, the Bani Kulaib.
+Another subject occasioned a long series of verses, namely his feud with his rival Jarir (an Arab poet and satirist of renown, equally well known for his feud with rival poets Farazdaq and Akhtal) and Jarir's tribe, the Bani Kulaib.
 These poems are published as the Nakaid of Jarir and al-Farazdaq.
 The feud between them lasted 40 years, Jarir is supposed to have enjoyed it so much that when he received the news of Farazdaq's passing, he lost the will to live and spontaneously died thereafter.

 Al-Farazdaq became an official poet at the court of Umayyad caliph Al-Walid (reign.
 705–715 AD/86-96 AH), to whom he dedicated a number of panegyrics.

 He is most famous for the poem that he gave in Makkah when Zayn al-Abidin entered the Haram of the Kaaba which angered the Emir.
 The poem is considered extremely powerful and meaningful to the life of Al-Farazdaq, since he was imprisoned because of it.